UPDATE: For 2008 election results please go here.

 Defeating republican Tom Sabellico wasn't easy because Sabellico is a fixture in the community and has a well-known name.
 The first indication that Sabellico was in trouble was the fact that Greg Carman who ran 2 years ago had an even better-known name.
 The Carman name is on buildings and street signs all around Farmingdale.
 Carman came from a locally famous family and none of that helped.

-Sabellico had at his disposal the invaluable help from his campaign manager Legislator Peter J. Schmitt.
+Sabellico had at his disposal the invaluablehelp from his campaign manager Legislator Peter J. Schmitt.
 Schmitt is an infamous liar and a cheap-stunt campaigner.
 That all rubbed off on Sabellico and residents were turned off.

 PBA mailings assailed Dave Mejias to no end but that didn't help Sabellico at all.
 Mejias is an effective legislator and great with constituent services.
 It is a credit to the 14th LD that they voted for the best person and saw past all the lies being thrown out there by the republicans.